Patel-anshj1022/Mod3-Capstone/README.md

-# Mod3 Capstone Project
+# Aerolite

-A modern React application showcasing advanced frontend development skills.
+A modern React application AeroLite is a lightweight React-based web application designed for optimal performance and user experience.
+Built with modern frontend technologies, it demonstrates efficient state management, responsive UI components, and seamless interactivity.

 ![Project Screenshot](./screenshot/screenshot.jpg)